Jabernathy88/rpg-sandbox/World_of_Mists/Blades_of_Mist.md

 * **1 Stress to push yourself.** Add 1 extra die to your roll. _(Max 1 push per roll.
 Pushes must be declared before you roll.)_

-* **1 Stress to start a flashback** where you may attempt 1 Risky action.
+* **1 Stress to start a Flashback** where you may attempt 1 Risky action.
 The GM may charge 0 for some small flashbacks if the desired fiction is minor or simply to add flavor. _(Any number of players may join in this flashback, but if they wish to lead or assist a roll, they must pay Stress as described below.)_

-* **1 Stress to help another,** either in the present or in a flashback initiated by any player.
+* **1 Stress to help another PC,** either in the present or in a Flashback initiated by any player.
 Whoever is leading the action rolls their pool + 1 extra die. _(Max 1 assist per roll, although the GM may allow exceptions based on the fiction.)_

 ## Optional: Resisting a Consequence

 To reduce the number of rolls during play, resisting a consequence is not always an option by default.
 But when it seems reasonable and follows the fiction, the GM may allow a Resistance roll from time to time.
 If unsure, err on the side of being generous.

 Whenever you roll for Resistance, use the dice pool for the appropriate Attribute without adding any other bonus die.
-No matter what, you **always** succeed in resisting some or all of a consequence as established by the GM, and:
+No matter what, you **always** succeed _(you resist some or all of a consequence, as established by the GM)_, and also:

 * **1-3:** Mark 3 Stress.
 * **4-5:** Mark 1 Stress.